mohsen-ziadi/Ardunio-AzDigitalSystem-2/Project3/README.md

 ![Arduino](./1/image.jpg)

 In this part of the project, we need to build a single digit counter using ic7447 and a 7-segment.

+## Part 2:
+In this part of the project, we need to build a single digit counter using ic7447 and a 7-segment. with the difference that with the increase of each unit "."
+Turn off and on once.